BodbDearg/PsyDoom/docs/Lua Scripting.md

-GetTriggeringLine() -> line_t           # The line that triggered the current script action (nil if none) GetTriggeringSector() -> sector_t       # The sector that triggered the current script action (nil if none) GetTriggeringMobj() -> mobj_t           # The thing that triggered the current script action (nil if none) SetLineActionAllowed(bool allowed)      # If called with 'false' indicates that the script action is not allowed.
+GetTriggeringLine() -> line_t           # The line that triggered the current script action (nil if none) GetTriggeringSector() -> sector_t       # The sector that triggered the current script action (nil if none) GetTriggeringMobj() -> mobj_t           # The thing that triggered the current script action (nil if none) GetCurActionTag() -> int32              # Get the tag associated with the current executing script action (Will only be defined for delayed actions, otherwise '0')
+GetCurActionUserdata() -> int32         # Get the userdata associated with the current executing script action (Will only be defined for delayed actions, otherwise '0')
+SetLineActionAllowed(bool allowed)      # If called with 'false' indicates that the script action is not allowed.
 Can prevent switches from changing state.
 ```
 ### Floor/ceiling manual move